reflectoring/reflectoring.github.io/_posts/2020-04-01-database-migration-spring-boot-liquibase.md

 - **Preconditions**:  [Preconditions](https://www.liquibase.org/documentation/preconditions.html) are used to control the execution of changelogs or changeSets.
 They are used to define the state of the database under which the changeSets or changes logs need to be executed.

 - **Context**: A changeSet can be tagged with a [context](https://www.liquibase.org/documentation/contexts.html) expression.
-Liquibase will evaluate this expression to determine if a changeSets should be executed at runtime, given a specific context.
+Liquibase will evaluate this expression to determine if a changeSet should be executed at runtime, given a specific context.
 You could compare a context expression with environment variables.

 - **Labels**: The purpose of [Labels](https://www.liquibase.org/documentation/labels.html) is similar to that of [contexts](https://www.liquibase.org/documentation/contexts.html).
 The difference is that changeSets are tagged with a list of labels (not expressions), and during runtime, we can pass a label expression to choose the changeSets which match the expression.

 - **Changelog Parameters**: Liquibase allows us to have [placeholders](https://www.liquibase.org/documentation/changelog_parameters.html) in changelogs, which it dynamically substitutes during runtime.

-Liquibase creates two tables `databasechangelog`  and `databasechangeloglock` when it runs in a database for the first time.
-It uses the `databasechangelog` table to keep track of the status of the execution of changeSets.
-It uses `databasechangeloglock` to prevent concurrent executions of Liquibase.
+Liquibase creates the two tables `databasechangelog`  and `databasechangeloglock` when it runs in a database for the first time.
+It uses the `databasechangelog` table to keep track of the status of the execution of changeSets and `databasechangeloglock` to prevent concurrent executions of Liquibase.
 Refer to the [docs](https://www.liquibase.org/get_started/how-lb-works.html) for more details.

 ## Liquibase with Spring Boot